rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

 5. In the MinGW console, type the commands:
  * `mingw-get upgrade "gcc<4.6"` this ensures that the C compiler (GCC) is below 4.6.
  * `mingw-get upgrade "g++<4.6"` this ensures that the C++ compiler is also below version 4.6.
+ * `mingw-get install mingw32-libpthreadgc` this installs the new pthreads-w32 library (standard one)
+ * `mingw-get install mingw32-libpthread-old` this installs the old pthreads-w32 library (intended to be installed in parallel with above, mingw32-libpthreadgc to provide support for gcc 4.5.2 and older, and needed currently to build Rust's stage0, stage1, and stage2 successfully)
 5. Install Perl with `mingw-get install msys-perl`.
 6. Install Curl with ...
 Curl is not yet part of MSYS or MinGW, bummer, we know, but all it needs is a volunteer contributor to maintain it however, helping them, helps us, until then...ya gotta do this:
  * download [curl-7.30.0.tar.gz](http://curl.haxx.se/download/curl-7.30.0.tar.gz) or the latest version manually to your MSYS home, usually `C:\MinGW\msys\1.0\home\<your_name>`